 Marsh-marigold is a large buttercup-like flower that grows in wet places.
 It has very large, rounded, scalloped leaves.

-The spring-flowering of Marsh-marigold was considered a good omen on the Isle of Man, and the flowers, known as 'Mayflowers', were strewn on doorsteps.
-Today, Marsh-marigold is still brought into the house in spring by the islanders.
+The spring-flowering of marsh-marigold was considered a good omen on the Isle of Man, and the flowers, known as 'Mayflowers', were strewn on doorsteps.
+Today, marsh-marigold is still brought into the house in spring by the islanders.